Table of Contents

 Celia IMDB description: An imaginative and somewhat disturbed young girl fantasizes about evil creatures and other oddities to mask her insecurities while growing up in rural Australia.

 Valerie And Her Week of Wonders IMDB description: Inspired by fairytales such as Alice in Wonderland and Little Red Riding Hood, it’s a surreal tale in which love, fear, sex and religion merge into one fantastic world.

 The trauma in this dark coming-of-age story starts early for the young protagonist: within about 2 minutes Celia has already found her beloved granny dead in bed.

 The trauma only continues as she befriends the kindly mum who moves in next door with her brood of kids, only to be told she can’t play with them anymore because they’re ‘commies’: Australia is right in the middle of the ‘Red Scare’ of the 1950s and the family are treated like pariahs.

 Next up, the pet bunny she has lobbied so hard for is branded an enemy of the state due to the plague of wild rabbits ravaging the country’s agriculture, and promptly confiscated.
-Then her stern father decides to hold a surprise bonfire of dearly departed granny’s leftist literature, lest his family be branded communist sympathisers.
+Then her stern father decides to hold a surprise bonfire of dearly departed granny’s leftist literature, lest his family be branded communist sympathizers.

-After all this, and more, it’s no wonder that that the poor girl develops somewhat maladaptive coping mechanisms.
+After all this, and more, it’s no wonder that the poor girl develops somewhat maladaptive coping mechanisms.